mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_transfer

-<p>To send funds from your Stripe account to a connected account, you create a new transfer object.
-Your <a href="#balance">Stripe balance</a> must be able to cover the transfer amount, or you’ll receive an “Insufficient Funds” error.</p>
+To send funds from your Stripe account to a connected account, you create a new transfer object.
+Your Stripe balance must be able to cover the transfer amount, or you’ll receive an “Insufficient Funds” error.

 <details><summary>Parameters</summary>